-Professor Fergus Millar’s letter to the Times published on Saturday.
-As he notes ‘a physics lecturer called Einstein, who just thought about the Universe, would risk being sacked because he brought in no grants.’
+Professor Sir Fergus Millar’s letter to the editor of the Times.
+‘I am not Joking when I say that a physics lecturer called Einstein, who Just thought about the Universe, would risk being sacked because he brought in no grants.’

 Times, The (London, England) – Saturday, October 26, 2013

 Sir, The Minister for the Universities, David Willetts, has finally grasped the most obvious fact about their evolution over the past three decades: the ever-increasing emphasis on research at the expense of teaching (report, Oct 21).
 What he has not grasped, however, is that this extremely damaging change, which has serious social and economic implications, has been entirely driven by government policies.
 These include the removal of tenure, so that individuals are faced with toeing whatever the current line is or losing their jobs.
 Equally fundamental is the massive shift, two decades ago, from direct funding to funding granted for specific research projects.
 The effect is that the overheads which come with research grants are fundamental to the finances of departments and whole universities.